vlc-rpc/vlc-discord-rpc/README.md

 ![image](https://user-images.githubusercontent.com/61550272/234403580-4a910bd7-41a5-4ceb-8a31-180c2efda417.png)

 ## Support
 If you have any issues, that may not be a bug related, or any ideas for the project stop by our [Discord](https://discord.gg/CsKzGpt82s).
+Please read all of the setup steps before joining.

 ## Setup
 1. Download the code from this repository, then unzip it.
 2. Install [Node.js](https://nodejs.org/en/download).
 You must use version 17.5 at the minimum due to [fetch](https://nodejs.org/dist/latest-v18.x/docs/api/globals.html#fetch)!
 3. Make an application and get your [Discord Application ID](https://discord.com/developers/applications).
 4. In the storage folder, make a file called `config.js`, and copy over the contents of `example_config.js`.
-5. Proceed to the next step if you would like to use spotify art, or just go to step 8.
+5. Proceed to the next step if you would like to use spotify art, or just go to step 9.
+If you add your api key, which is free, it will allow your songs to have iamges, as shown in the above images.
 6. OPTIONAL: Retrieve your [Spotify API key](https://developer.spotify.com/documentation/web-api/tutorials/getting-started).
 7. Add both of these values in the `./Storage/config.js` file under the `richPresenceSettings` and `spotify` area if you are choosing to use the album art.
 8. In `./Storage/config.js` right before the `spotify` area, set useSpotify to true.
 9. OPTIONAL: Add your [OMDb Api Key](https://www.omdbapi.com/apikey.aspx) as the movieApiKey.
 This will allow you to display movies as movies, instead of videos.
 10. Open a terminal, move to the folder you downloaded from this repository, and run `npm i` then run `node .`.

+## Tired of not being able to close and open VLC without restarting?
-## Detached State
+### Detached State
 1. Open VLC.
 2. Select Tools in the top menu bar.
 3. Select Preferences.